 Being an alum is a lifelong experience, so we want you to be able to share your most noteworthy moments with other Armstrong alumni.
-Let us when you complete another degree, get a certification, add to your family, receive an award, or anything else you want to tell us.
+Let us know when you complete another degree, get a certification, add to your family, receive an award or anything else you want to tell us.
 Whether you are Employee of the Month or a Nobel Prize Laureate, we want to celebrate with you.
 If it’s important to you, it’s important to us.
 Use the online form to send us your latest news.

 Here is what some of your fellow Armstrong Pirates have been up to lately:

 Kathryn Hill-King '09 lives in Brunswick

 Laminda Love-Oakes '08 '16 completed her second Armstrong degree in December and is currently looking for a job to obtain experience in learning and behavior of psychology while studying for the GRE and applying for graduate schools.

 Charles Tyre '08 lives in Evans, Ga. and owns Bulldawg Roofing.

 Deana Rausch '14 will complete a master's degree is heritage preservation from Georgia State University in May 2017.

 Christina Collins Dover '01 MEd '05 is a media specialist at Midway Middle School in Midway, Ga.

 Michelle Murphy '04 '06 MEd '07 is a manager in Savannah.